 - Unacceptable Conditions

 - Urine.
-Specimens not preserved in Chlamydia culture transport media.
+Specimens in any transport media other than indicated.
 Calcium alginate, dry, or wood swabs.

 - Specimen source preferred.